s2e-lab/RegexEval/README.md

 These codes will generate {Model_name}_{Prompt_type}_Output.json files.

 ### Evaluation
-You need to install the following packages:
-- subprocess
-- timeout_decorator
-- collections

 **Compilation.py** will compile the Regexes and tests with the corresponding tests.
 It will generate {Model_name}_{Prompt_type}_Output_Compiled_Result.json.
 Then, you can run **Pass_at_k_Evaluation.py** to get the pass@k score.